 The next question is whether you intend to offer severance benefits to laid off employees in exchange for a release.
 If you do, and you are laying off 2 or more employees, you will need to provide the notices required by the Older Workers Benefits Protection Act (the “OWBPA”).
 The OWBPA requires that employees be given 45 days to consider any release agreement and 7 days to revoke consent.
 It also requires that the employer provide a written list disclosing the unit of individuals covered by the layoff, the job titles and ages of all individuals selected or eligible for the layoff, and the age of all employees not selected or eligible for the layoff.
 If this information is not provided, any release signed by the employee could be invalidated.

 If you’re considering a layoff or reduction in force due to business interruptions caused by COVID-19, consulting counsel now could prevent a misstep creating significant legal liability later.
-Please contact Gregory Currey if you have any questions about how to ensure that your layoffs achieve their intended result and protect your company’s long-term viability.
+Please contact our Employment & Labor Law practice group if you have any questions about how to ensure that your layoffs achieve their intended result and protect your company’s long-term viability.

 Visit our COVID-19 Resource Page for more updates.